Click here to view the list of Vermeer paintings classified according to popularity.

 8. Vermeer accepted, and in one case rhetorically glorified, the canons of art of his age (see The Art of Painting).
 Today's cutting-edge artist challenges prevailing concepts of the art.

 9. Vermeer's art does not lend itself to the spoken word; it is essentially silent.
-The artist left no written documents regarding his art. any of today's artists emphasize their point by adding explanatory documents, like exhibition catalogues, to their works or by giving widely publicized interviews
+The artist left no written documents regarding his art.
+Any of today's artists emphasize their point by adding explanatory documents, like exhibition catalogues, to their works or by giving widely publicized interviews

 11. The appeal of Vermeer's art is simultaneously populist and lofty while today's art favors low-brow dialect (kitsch and vernacular) but comes across as elitist.
 Vermeer's art is inclusive where much of today's art is exclusive.